Vamshipalleneni/Movie-Recommendation-System/README.md

-# 🎬 Movie Recommender System
+# 🎬 Movie Recommendation System

 This project is a **Content-Based Movie Recommendation System** that suggests movies based on the similarity of their content.
 It leverages **Natural Language Processing (NLP)** and **machine learning techniques** to analyze movie metadata and generate personalized recommendations.
 The system displays both **movie titles and posters**, using data fetched from the **TMDb API**.